 There is something humbling about being amongst living things more massive than yourself.
 Perhaps this is the reason why Mt.
 Field National Park in Tasmania is one of the most popular camping destinations in Australia.
 Or perhaps, it is because the park is quite accessible and has amenities to make your stay comfortable.
 Known as Land of the Giants, this caravan park is situated in a forest by the Tyenna river and is home to 100-meter Swamp Gums.
 Mt.
 Field National Park is just an hour’s drive away from Hobart.
 Finance

-If you’re lucky enough, you will encounter some of the wildlife during your walks.
+If you’re lucky enough, you will encounter some of the wildlife during your walks in Mt.
+Field National Park.
 The forests are known to be home to Tasmanian devils, while the river is host to some platypus.
 Yeah, both of these species tend to be elusive but hey, that’s what makes spotting them even more exciting!

 Within the park is Russell Falls –a beautiful cascade of water in the middle of the forest– which is a short walk from the carpark.
 The best part about this attraction is that its pathway is wheelchair accessible.
 Because it’s the most popular attraction in the park, expect it to be crowded unless you go very early in the morning or late in the afternoon.
 You can also extend your walk from Russell Falls to Horseshoe Falls and Lady Barron Falls to see more of the magnificent Swamp Gums that populate the forests.